zako95/landing/src/pages/docs/install.md

 ### ***I just want to update / I already have BO1 installed?***

-If you already have the game installed from steam then you can skip the below section and move onto the [Plutonium Launcher](#setting-up-t5-with-the-plutonium-launcher) section.
+If you already have the game installed from steam or had a previous update of Plutonium then you can skip the below section and move onto the **[Installing DLC](#installing-the-dlcs-bo1)** section.

 ### ***Installing the base game (BO1)***